 Life will out.

 I parent my boys well enough.
-I am both a mother and a daughter now; I can carry both those loads at once because of the hard lessons I learned (twice! — not, I think, coincidentally) in my seventh month of pregnancy — when I gained the hard-won wisdom that comes of knowing the worst that can happen, and persevering in spite of it.
+I am both a mother and a daughter now; I can carry these two loads at once because of the hard lessons I learned in the seventh months of both my pregnancies, when I gained the wisdom that comes of knowing the worst that can happen, and persevering in spite of it.

 But I won’t lie, there’s no being a mother and a daughter.
 Not really.
 The seesaw is never perfectly balanced.
 And today I need to be a daughter more than a mother.

 No doubt tomorrow the winds will shift.